Doremiska/M2_Internship/README.md

 <br/>
 This repository aims to make available the code for the submission of the paper "A Machine Learning Technique to Attenuate the Imprint of Chaotic Ocean Variability in Altimetric Observations".
-The example of use of the U-Net algort
+The example of use of the U-Net algorithm is presented in the notebook **estimate_forced_component.ipynb**

 zerr the preliminary study of the model choice section of the report.
 More details can be seen in the **notebooks** folder :
 -  **visualize_data.ipynb** shows basics plots to visualize the data